bquarant/wip/_posts/2013-11-26-pharmacology-dose-effect-relationships.md

 <span><br></span>
 ### Dose-Effect Relationship and the Assumption of the Isolated System
 - "isolated system" - assumption that there is a direct relationship between the calculated drug concentrations in the experiment and the concentration of drug that the receptor is exposed to.
+- Patients are not isolated systems, in any sense!

 <span><br></span>
 ### Affinity